 Lead generation is not just about driving visitors to your website.
 It’s about qualifying those visitors, engaging them on your site, and capturing their information.
 Easier said than done, right?

 Not necessarily.
-Live chat is a simple, low maintenance tool that your business can use to instant lead capture qualified leads.
+Live chat, or a chatbot for small business, is a simple, low maintenance tool that your small business can use to instant lead capture qualified leads.

 When a visitor comes to your website, they want someone to connect with right away.
 Fortunately, live chat software makes your team instantly accessible by automatically engaging visitors on key pages of your website.